composewell/streamly/README.md

 can find the working code of these examples in the [streamly-examples repository](https://github.com/composewell/streamly-examples).

+## Installing and using

+Please see [INSTALL.md](./INSTALL.md) for instructions on how to use streamly with your Haskell build tool or package manager.

+## Documentation

+Streamly comes with batteries included, see [the streamly documentation portal](https://streamly.composewell.com) for available modules.
+Modules are divided in two categories:

+* Released Modules: these are modules that have a stable API, any API changes conform to a versioning policy.
+* Pre-release Modules: These modules are not yet released due to some planned changes in near future, they will be released soon.

+Pre-release APIs:  Some of the APIs that are recently introduced and require some soak time for stability are kept in the internal modules corresponding to the released module (e.g.
+Streamly.Internal.Data.Fold).
+We usually try to change even the unstable APIs in a major release version.

 ## Types Overview

+Quick overview of basic types for this tutorial:

 * `SerialT IO a` is a serial stream of values of type `a` in IO Monad.
 * `AsyncT IO a` is a concurrent (async) stream of values of type `a` in IO